pfirmstone/jdk-with-authorization/README.md

 # Plans to Security Harden VM:
 - Replace default policy provider with concurrent policy provider from JGDMS
-- Add httpmd handler to allow SHA256+ algorithms to be used to check jar file integrity.
+- Add httpmd URL handler to allow SHA256+ algorithms to be used to check jar file integrity.
 - Reduce the size of the trusted platform.
 - Add PolicyWriter tool from JGDMS, to simplify deployment using principles of least privilege.
 - Add strict RFC3986 RFC6874 and RFC5952 URI support and Remove DNS lookups from CodeSource.